ShadowTheHedgehogHacking/ShadowRando/README.md

 ### (Developers Only) How To Build Release Variant
 Tweak below with target platform in -r and adjust --self-contained to true if you want to embed .NET 8 Desktop Runtime in the output
-`dotnet publish ShadowRando.Desktop -c Release -r win-x64 --self-contained false /p:PublishSingleFile=true`
+`dotnet publish ShadowRando -c Release -r win-x64 --self-contained false /p:PublishSingleFile=true`